1. Beginning your studies:

 What is Moodle?

-Univis and Uspace are the registration platforms of the university, with UNIVIS being the older model which will be gradually replaced by USPACE.
-Both platforms allow you to register for courses, lectures and exams; check your grades; update your personal information like your address; and check your payment status on your tuition/students’ union fee.
-Both platforms require you to use your student ID and your password to log in.
-You do not need a new password for USPACE!
+Uspace is the registration platform of the university (USPACE).
+It allows you to register for courses, lectures and exams; check your grades; update your personal information like your address; and check your payment status on your tuition/students’ union fee.
+It requires you to use your student ID and your password to log in.

 Can I take a leave of absence from my studies?